kaby76/Antlr4BuildTasks/Readme.md

 It is based on Harwell's excellent [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs), which is published in NuGet as the [Antlr4.CodeGenerator](https://www.nuget.org/packages/Antlr4.CodeGenerator/) package.
 Although Antlr4.CodeGenerator is fine, it is several versions behind the current Antlr4 tool and runtime, and as far as I know, is not being maintained.
-Antlr4BuildTasks is a replacement for Antlr4.CodeGenerator with only minor changes.
+Along with Antlr4.Runtime.Standard the maintained equivalent to Antlr4.Runtime, Antlr4BuildTasks is a replacement for Antlr4.CodeGenerator with only minor changes to the .csproj file.

 To use this package, add the Antlr4BuildTasks and Antlr4.Runtime.Standard packages to your project, you can use the "NuGet Package Manager", or add the following lines to your .csproj file: